The Importance of a Spoliation of Evidence Letter in a Truck Accident Case

 Though there are federal laws place and attorney actions available to prevent the trucking company from destroying evidence, these measures may not be enough or may be employed too late to be effective.
 The courts consider spoliation of evidence an abuse of justice.
 Penalties for discovery abuses can range from monetary sanctions to exclusion of other evidence.
 If spoliation of evidence has occurred and the trucking company has intentionally destroyed evidence or did not take the appropriate steps to prevent the loss of the evidence there are penalties that the judge can enforce against the trucking company.
 First, the judge can rule that there is a presumption that the destroyed evidence was negative to the trucking company's position.
 Second, the judge can hand down "death penalty" sanctions against the trucking company.

-If the evidence has been willfully destroyed or not preserved by the trucking company and we are able to prove this destruction was willful and occurred after they had notice of the need for these documents, the judge can rule that there is a presumption of an adverse inference against the trucking company.
-This means that a jury gets to presume or conclude that the evidence that was destroyed was detrimental to the trucking company’s case.
-The deletion of company emails and records, the loss of the driver’s logs, missing drug test results are all prime examples of the type of evidence that if missing or destroyed can be presumed against the trucking company if their actions were willful.
+If the evidence has been willfully destroyed or not preserved by the trucking company and we are able to prove this destruction was a) willful and b) occurred after they had been properly notified of our need for these documents, the judge can rule that there is a presumption of an adverse inference against the trucking company.
+This means that a jury gets to presume or conclude that the evidence destroyed would have damaged the trucking company's case if introduced at trial.
+Deleted company emails and records, "lost" driver's logs, and missing drug test results are all prime examples of the type of evidence that, if missing or destroyed, can be presumed to reflect negatively on the trucking company.

-Obviously a presumption of this nature is harmful to the trucking company and you would think they would work harder to avoid this from occurring, but unfortunately it does.
-Trucking companies roll the dice and destroy evidence because they think they won’t get caught or even if you do realize they have destroyed the evidence you need you will not be able to do anything about it.
-Making the trucking companies accountable for the spoliation of evidence can be difficult on your own.
+Obviously a presumption of this nature is harmful to the trucking company, and you might think they would work harder to keep such a sanction from occurring, but unfortunately they too often don't.
+Trucking companies roll the dice and destroy evidence because they think they won't get caught or that, even if you do realize they have destroyed the evidence you need, you will not have the legal knowledge or resources to do anything about it.
+Holding trucking companies accountable for spoliation of evidence can be difficult on your own.
 Evidence destruction by the trucking companies are not isolated incidents.
 This happens often enough that having an attorney on your side that knows how to push for the right sanctions against the trucking company can be crucial to your claim.
 The attorneys at Grossman Law Offices can help you preserve the evidence you need and go after the trucking companies if they destroy it.

-When the judge finds that the trucking company’s destruction of evidence was willful or egregious enough he or she may take the additional step in ruling for death penalty sanctions against the trucking company’s case.
+When the judge finds that the trucking company's destruction of evidence was willful or egregious enough he or she may take the additional step of ordering death penalty sanctions against the trucking company's case.
 Death penalty sanctions are those that essentially end a case.
-Because these sanctions have such serious consequences the judge will carefully consider all aspects surrounding the spoliation of the evidence.
-Some factors the judge will consider are: the impact the loss of evidence will have on the innocent party, if the evidence can be obtained or reconstructed by other means, the timing of the destruction of the evidence, the size and structure of the organization involved, and other circumstances surrounding the destruction of the evidence.
+Because these sanctions have such serious consequences, the judge will carefully consider all aspects surrounding the spoliation of the evidence before ordering them to be imposed.
+Some factors the judge will consider are: the impact the loss of evidence will have on the innocent party, if the evidence can be obtained or reconstructed by other means, the timing of evidence's destruction, the size and structure of the organization involved, and other relevant circumstances.

-The judge can even consider if the trucking company has been sanctioned for discovery abuse in other matters to determine if they have a pattern of willful and knowing destruction of evidence.
+The judge can even consider whether the trucking company has been sanctioned for discovery abuse in other matters to determine if they have a pattern of willful and knowing destruction of evidence.
 If the judge does find the trucking company acted in this manner in destroying the evidence, the death penalty sanctions can strip the trucking company of any defense for their liability in the case.
-If that happens, you have essentially won the case and all that remains is the determination of damages the trucking company must pay.
+If that happens, you have essentially won the case without any further argument, and all that remains is determining the amount of damages the trucking company must pay.

 Don't Go It Alone

-Proving spoliation of evidence is impossible to do on your own.
-There are many points that must be covered if you want the court to penalize the trucking company for destroying evidence.
-Don’t put evidence crucial to your case at risk by going it alone.
-Our attorneys at Grossman Law Offices know how to present what the trucking company has done to court in the correct manner so their destruction of evidence does not go unpunished.
+Proving spoliation of evidence is virtually impossible to do on your own.
+There are many things that must be proven if you want the court to penalize the trucking company for destroying evidence.
+Don't put evidence crucial to your case at risk by going it alone.
+Our attorneys at Grossman Law Offices know how to present what the trucking company has done to a judge in the correct manner, so that their destruction of evidence does not go unpunished.
 Call us today, toll-free at (855) 326-0000.

 Related Articles for Further Reading: